ene-h/Ken3S/src/site/notes/Matchups/Yang.md

 - Crouch MK is good in footsies, remember to use it
 - Sometimes you just have to reversal
 - Watch out for walk up crouch MK when you expect dive kick
-- Stand MK is sometimes good as anti air
+- Stand MK is sometimes good as [[General stuff/Anti-air\|anti-air]]
 	- If they jump-in with parry a lot, not a bad idea to do crouch HP > shoryu or tatsu (mix up the strengths)
 - Watch out for dive kick cross-up in the corner (mostly on your wake-up)
-- Jump back HK works against some divekicks
+- Jump towards HK works well against divekicks
-	- Jump towards EX tatsu (juggle with stand MK or MP DP) is more rewarding (do the motion early so it has the chance to auto correct)
+	- Jump towards EX tatsu (juggle with stand MK or MP DP) is more rewarding (do the DP motion early so it has the chance to auto correct)
+	- Crouch LP xx crouch LK xx SA3 has potential against divekicks
 - Stand HK is a pretty good button to press at 1/2 screen away
 - When you have low health, a lot of Yangs will try to finish you off with command grab combo's
-	- If you read them doing this (and you're not cornered) you can backdash and buffer raw super or do crouch MK xx (confirm) SA3
+	- If you read them doing this (and you're not cornered) you can backdash and buffer raw super or do crouch MK xx (confirm) SA3.

 > [!danger]- Raw SA3 punish
 > - Far HP